vanderhoornm/android-MythTV-Leanfront/README.md

 ## Related Videos
 ![](ScreenShots/RelatedVideos.png)

+See this by pressing Down on the Detail Screen.
 A horizontal list of other episodes of the series is shown, If you have selected a recording from the main page and you actually want to see a different episode of the series, you can find it here.

 ## Videos Screen
 ![](ScreenShots/Videos.png)